-The first elective consists both of an introduction to political science and a brief analysis of three "liberal democratic" political systems, namely those of Australia, Great Britain and U.S.A.
+The first elective consists of both an introduction to political science and a brief analysis of aspects of certain "liberal democratic" political systems.

 Before one can consider the workings of any particular system, it is important to have an understanding of some of the features that underlie the workings of political systems in general.